Definition

 Kernel Stack

-- The saved hardware context (e.g., Program Counter, PSW, and registers) during an interrupt or trap.
+- Saved hardware context (PC, PSW, registers) during interrupts or traps

 Separation from User Stack

-- Security: If the kernel used the user stack, a malicious process could modify return addresses or parameters while the kernel is executing a system call.
+If the kernel used the user stack, a malicious process could modify return addresses or parameters during a system call.

-- Robustness: If a user process exhausts its own stack space (stack overflow), the kernel remains functional because its own stack is separate and protected.
+If a user process exhausts its stack (overflow), the kernel remains functional because its stack is separate and protected.

-During a process switch, the kernel stack is used to facilitate the saving and restoring of the process context.
-The state of the process is pushed onto its kernel stack before being moved to the PCB for long-term storage.
+During a process switch, the process state is pushed onto its kernel stack before being saved to the PCB for long-term storage.